Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: The Exo Skryer Framework

 \subsection{Why JAX?}

-\textit{Exo Skryer} is built around JAX, an open-source numerical computing library for Python that provides a NumPy-like interface with just-in-time compilation and accelerator support.
+\textit{Exo Skryer} is built around JAX\footnote{\url{https://github.com/jax-ml/jax}} \citep{jax2018github}, an open-source numerical computing library for Python that provides a NumPy-like interface with just-in-time (JIT) compilation and accelerator (GPU and TPU) support.
 Retrieval workflows are dominated by repeated forward-model evaluations inside a sampler; even modest improvements in model throughput translate directly into substantial reductions in end-to-end runtime.

 JAX offers three advantages that align well with retrieval modelling: (i) compilation of array-based kernels, reducing Python overhead and improving throughput; (ii) straightforward execution on CPUs and GPUs, enabling scalable evaluation over large spectral grids; and (iii) automatic differentiation, which provides a pathway to future gradient-based optimisation and inference, as well as sensitivity analyses.